ericandbeethoven/Machine_Learning_UW/README.md

 Regression - FINISHED

-Clustering and Retrieval - Week 3 K-means
+Clustering and Retrieval - Week 4 Mixture Models - In Progress